TheFactoryMustGrowLarger/towering-tupilaqs/README.md

 ```
 also available as `make serve` if you have make.

-This should serve two webpages:
+This should serve two preliminary webpages:

 - http://127.0.0.1:8000
 - http://127.0.0.1:8000/solve_quiz?

+Python code will log to `tupilaqs.log`.